Materials Science and Engineering spotlight: Andrea Papaleo

 “The ‘plus’ program was convenient for me because you get your master’s in five years,” he said.
 “The transition from undergraduate to graduate student is smooth.
 As I worked with a professor on research, I wanted it to come to an end and finish what I started.”

 Directed by Louis Piper (an associate professor of physics), the materials science and engineering (MSE) program examines how materials can be used to advance energy independence, medical devices and electronic devices, such as flexible electronics.
-The program offers a two-year MS degree or a combined BS/MS 4+1 accelerated degree, and a doctoral degree.
+The program offers a two-year MS degree or a combined BS/MS 4+1 degree, and a doctoral degree.

 “It’s interdisciplinary,” Papaleo said.
 “It’s not just physics.
 I get to consider the physical aspects, the chemistry, the engineering and see how they come together to create a final product.”